For more news on this campaign, visit the Norwich and Norfolk Transport Action Group's (NNTAG's) new NDR website: http://www.notondr.org.uk

 Lower carbon alternatives for Norwich have been ignored by Norfolk County Council.
 Greens and developers have proposed more modest ‘fit for purpose’ improvements at the Postwick junction to support housing and businesses, as well as better ways to improve city centre congestion.

 The alternative proposals for Postwick junction can also link to a developer funded single carriageway inner orbital road link between A47 Postwick Interchange and A1151 Wroxham.
 This is shown on the map on the right: all elements of the route are already in the Broadland plan except for short and easily closed gap between Salhouse Road and Plumstead Road East, alongside Racecourse Plantation.

 A smaller, slower inner road was one of the original NDR consultation options, but was never developed into a serious alternative by Norfolk County Council.
 The second map shows how such an inner link road could eventually be extended from Postwick to the A140 north of the Airport if required.

 These ideas of modest new small-scale roads for North East Norwich combined with a high quality public transport network, and walking and cycling improvements would be far more effective than an expensive and harmful bypass.
 They are a genuine ‘Plan B’, which the County Council and the GNDP refuse to contemplate.

 Campaign for Better Transport's view:

-Drawing on the views of expert consultants and local campaigners, we also submitted detailed objections to the Norwich Northern Distributor Route proposal.
+Drawing on the views of expert consultants and local campaigners, in 2011 we submitted detailed objections to the NDR's funding proposal to the Department for Transport.

 You can also download the local campaigners' presentation and the technical report from the transport experts: